alex-h-stone/spring-boot-microservice-reference/README.md

 In addition to the dependency management BOM's:

 - `org.springframework.boot:spring-boot-dependencies`
-- `org.junit.jupiter:junit-jupiter`
+- `org.junit:junit-bom`

-With all Gradle dependency and plugin version numbers are defined in one place, the `gradle.properties`
+With all Gradle dependency and plugin versions defined in one place `gradle.properties`.

 ---